 The success of our business is undeniably dependent on the skills and abilities of our employees.
 Their invaluable contributions have been instrumental in shaping our success story.
-Therefore, our management is dedicated to building upon the strengths of our workforce, empowering them to be effective, and prioritizing their overall well-being.
+Therefore, our management is dedicated to building upon the strengths of our workforce, empowering them to be effective and prioritising their overall well-being.

-We take pride in being consistently recognized as a certified "Great Place to Work" company and being listed among "Companies with Great Managers."
-These accolades are rooted in our core values of Integrity, Collaboration, Innovation, Diversity, Excellence, and Agility.
+We take pride in being consistently recognised as a certified "Great Place to Work" company and being recognised as "Company with Great Managers."
+These accolades are rooted in our core values of Integrity, Collaboration, Innovation, Diversity, Excellence and Agility.